MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtag7bitdisplayname-canonical-property.md

 ## Remarks

-These properties map the **PR_DISPLAY_NAME** ( [PidTagDisplayName](pidtagdisplayname-canonical-property.md)) property into a 7-bit character set.
+These properties map the **PR_DISPLAY_NAME** ([PidTagDisplayName](pidtagdisplayname-canonical-property.md)) property into a 7-bit character set.
 Some messaging systems, such as Internet and certain X.400 links, are limited to the 128-character 7-bit ASCII code set.
 Gateways to such messaging systems can improve their performance by calling the [IAddrBook::PrepareRecips](iaddrbook-preparerecips.md) method directly to retrieve the this property, thereby avoiding extra processing for code conversion.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)